 How do I do troubleshooting?

-The well-known ABAP and CDS troubleshooting tools can be used for the purposes.
+The well-known ABAP, CDS, and browser troubleshooting tools can be used for the purposes:

 How do I rapidly build a test or PoC app with RAP?